 Instructions

-- I use canned jackfruit packed in water.
+- I use canned young jackfruit packed in water.
 Don't get the want pack in brine, as it will be salty.
+If you can only get one packed in brine, rinse to get rid of excess brine.
 Drain off the liquid and briefly rinse with clean water.
+Canned young jackfruit usually has been precooked and not hard anymore.
+I don't have to boil them separately.
 Set aside

 - Cut the long beans into 2-3 inch pieces.
 Same thing if you are subbing with regular green beans

-- Preheat a large heavy-bottom pot with 3 Tbsp of cooking oil.
-Add the ground ingredients, spices, and herbs.
-Saute for about 5 minutes.
-The spices will turn darker in color, that's normal, just don't let them burn
+2. Preheat a large heavy-bottom pot with 3 Tbsp of cooking oil.
+Add the ground ingredients and dried shrimp and saute for about 3 minutes until aromatic.

 2 comments